2011 Singaporean general election: Electoral divisions

 The Electoral Boundaries Review Committee normally publishes an updated list of electoral divisions just before elections are called.
 Prior to the latest amendments, there were 14 GRCs, each with five or six seats, and nine Single Member Constituencies (SMC).
 There were a total of 84 seats being contested in the 2006 elections.

 The new electoral map for 2011 was announced on 24 February 2011.
-The number of MPs to return has increased by three seats to 87, and four-member GRCs reappeared from the political map for the first time since 1997.
-Both Hong Kah and Jalan Besar GRCs were retooled into Chua Chu Kang and Moulmein-Kallang GRCs respectively, while three of five existing six-member GRCs were reduced to five seats each with Ang Mo Kio and Pasir Ris-Punggol remained at six (these GRCs would eventually be reduced in 2020).
+The number of MPs to return has increased by three seats to 87, and four-member GRCs reappeared from the political map for the first time since its last appearance in 1997.
+Both Hong Kah and Jalan Besar GRCs were renamed into Chua Chu Kang and Moulmein-Kallang GRCs respectively, while three of five existing six-member GRCs were reduced to five seats each with Ang Mo Kio and Pasir Ris-Punggol remained at six (these GRCs would eventually be reduced in 2020).
 With the population growth in Yishun and Simpang leading to the formation of Nee Soon GRC, there are a total of 15 GRCs this election, up by one from the last election.
 Only two constituencies of Bishan-Toa Payoh and Tampines were left untouched.

 The number of SMCs have been increased by three to 12 for this election, with the introductions of Hong Kah North, Pioneer, Punggol East and Sengkang West, as well as returning SMCs of Mountbatten, Radin Mas, Whampoa and Yuhua after being part of GRCs in previous elections.
 In turn, Chua Chu Kang, MacPherson, Nee Soon Central, Nee Soon East and Yio Chu Kang were absorbed into neighbouring GRCs.